 Structure of Litany

-‘Litany’ by Carol Ann Duffy is a four stanza poem that’s separated into uneven sets of lines.
+‘Litany’ by Carol Ann Duffy is a four-stanza poem that’s separated into uneven sets of lines.
 The first and fourth stanzas contain six lines, the second: seven, and the third: five.
 These lines are written in free verse, meaning they are unrhymed and do not conform to a specific metrical pattern.
-The length of Duffy’s sentences varies as do the position of the line breaks and use of punctuation.
+The length of Duffy’s sentences varies as do the position of the line breaks and the use of punctuation.